srikanta171/RAM_ASIC_Flow/README.md

-# RTL to GDSII Flow of Single-Port Synchronous Memory
+# RTL to GDSII Flow of Single-Port Memory
-This repository contains materials related to the RTL to GDS flow and the concept of single-port synchronous memory.
+This repository contains materials related to the RTL to GDS flow and the concept of single-port memory.
 The aim is to provide a comprehensive understanding of the digital circuit design process and memory theory.

 ## Abstract:
 This project aims to provide a comprehensive understanding of the RTL (Register Transfer Level) to GDS (Graphic Data System) flow, a critical process in digital circuit design.
 The project covers every step of the flow, from RTL design using hardware description languages, synthesis to gate-level representations, placement and routing, to the final GDSII file generation.
 A significant portion of the project is dedicated to discussing the concept and theory of memory, with a particular focus on single-port synchronous memory.

 ## Contents
-1. **Single-Port Synchronous Memory:**
+1. **Single-Port Memory:**
 2. **ASIC Flow (RTL to GDS Flow):**
 ---
 # Getting Started

-## Single-Port Synchronous Memory Module
+## Single-Port Memory Module

 ### Introduction

-This repository contains a Verilog module for a single-port synchronous memory.
+This repository contains a Verilog module for a single-port memory.
 This type of memory is a fundamental component in digital systems, allowing data to be read from and written to a single memory location (address) at a time.

 ### Theory